DanailMinchev/awesome-eosio/readme.md

 # <a id="users"></a>Users

-All about EOS.IO platform for users
+All about EOSIO platform for users

 ## <a id="learning-resources-users"></a>Learning resources